rob-derosa/CustomVisionHack/guide/backend_guide.md

 ### Step 8: Create a Azure Cosmos DB account

 1. Once again, browse to [https://portal.azure.com](https://portal.azure.com)
-1. In the top left, click Create Resource > Databases > Azure Cosmos DB
+1. In the top left, click __Create Resource > Databases > Azure Cosmos DB__
 <br/><img src="resources/portal_create_new_cosmos_database.png" />
 1. Complete the new resource [common form fields](#azure-portal-tips)
-1. Choose the `SQL` from the API dropdown 1. this will use DocumentDB under the hood
+1. Choose the `SQL` from the API dropdown - this will use DocumentDB under the hood
 1. Click __Create__ to create the Cosmos DB
 <br/><img src="resources/portal_create_new_cosmos_database_settings.png" />
 1. It can take a few minutes before this process completes